basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 ./riak-shell -c ../path/to/my.config
 ```

-You can run a riak-shell replay log for batch/scripting:
+You can run a riak shell replay log for batch/scripting:

 ```
 ./riak-shell -f ../path/to/my.log
 ```

-You can run a riak-shell regression log for batch/scripting:
+You can run a riak shell regression log for batch/scripting:

 ```
 ./riak-shell -r ../path/to/my.log
 ```

-## Extending riak-shell
+## Extending riak shell

-riak-shell uses a magic architecture with convention.
+riak shell uses a magic architecture with convention.

-Riak modules with names like `mymodule_EXT.erl` are considered to be riak-shell extension modules.
+Riak modules with names like `mymodule_EXT.erl` are considered to be riak shell extension modules.

-All exported functions with an arity >= 1 are automatically exposed in riak-shell mode, with some exceptions.
+All exported functions with an arity >= 1 are automatically exposed in riak shell mode, with some exceptions.

 Exported functions with the following names will be silently ignored: